polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 2. The price of the purchase is the previous `price` incremented by `RENEWAL_PRICE_CAP` of itself or the regular price, whichever is lower.

 AllowedRenewals map is updated with the new information ready for the following Bulk sale.

+#### 5. Migrations from Legacy Slot Leases

+It is intended that paras which hold a lease from the legacy slot auction system are able to seamlessly transition into the Agile Coretime framework.

+A dispatchable `migrate(core: CoreIndex)` SHALL be provided.
+Any account may call `migrate` to purchase Bulk Coretime at the current price for the given `core`.

+This MUST be called during the `LEADIN_PERIOD` prior to a Bulk sale (exactly like `purchase`) and has the same effect as `purchase` followed by `allocate` with a value of `Vec<ParaId>` containing just one item equal to `target`, except that:

+1. The purchase always succeeds and as such MUST be processed prior to regular `purchase` orders.
+2. There MUST be an ongoing legacy parachain lease whose parachain is assigned to `core` and which is due to expire during the Coretime period being purchased.

+AllowedRenewals map is updated with this information ready for the following Bulk sale.

 ### Notes on Instantaneous Core Sales